Jordan 1 vs Air Force 1

 Generally speaking, a classic pair of "White" '07 Air Force 1s, are slightly cheaper on the resale market than a comparable, at least in popularity, pair of "Bred" Jordan 1 Retros.

-Nike Air Force 1 product image of a pair of all-white sneakers.
+Nike Air Force 1 Low '07 product image of an all-white sneaker.

 Credit: Nike

-However, there are hundreds of Jordan 1 colourways available, many of which, like the "Alternative Royal Toe" Lows, are much closer in price to low-top Air Force 1s, particularly on the resale market.
+However, there are hundreds of Jordan 1 colorways available, many of which, like the "Industrial Blue" Lows, are much closer in price to low-top Air Force 1s, particularly on the resale market.
 On average though, Air Force 1s are the cheaper of the two sneakers, both at retail and second-hand.

 Jordan 1 vs Air Force 1: Which should you buy?